brainwagon/findr/README.md

 # Raspberry Pi Remote Camera Control

+**⚠️ Warning: This project is a work in progress and a prototype.
+It is not fully functional or robust and should not be used in production environments. ⚠️**

 This project provides a web-based interface to control a Raspberry Pi camera remotely.
 It runs a Flask web server on the Pi, allowing you to view a live stream and adjust camera settings from any web browser on the same network.

 ## Features